Skip to main content

 Q. Which thought has been referred to here?

 Ans.
-Thought about mother who has grown old and that she is leaving her when she (her mother) requires her company.
+The thought is about her mother who has grown old and she is leaving her when she (her mother) requires her company.

 Q. Why has the poet created the images of young trees sprinting and merry children spilling out of their homes?